Milestone Mastercard® - $700 Credit Limit review: Shocking fees will steer you toward better cards

 Milestone Mastercard® - $700 Credit Limit overview

-The Milestone Mastercard may make sense as a stopgap solution since typically you'll have very few worthwhile credit cards to choose from when you have a low credit score or no credit history.
+The Milestone Mastercard may make sense as a solution to building credit since typically, you'll have few worthwhile credit cards to choose from when you have a low credit score or no credit history.
 But it shouldn’t be at the top of your list if you want a low-cost credit-building option.
-While it’s an unsecured credit card — so it doesn’t require a security deposit and is more accessible than most secured cards — without collateral to fund your credit limit, the issuer charges high interest rates and fees with smaller credit limits to safeguard its risk.
-What’s more, the card terms don’t mention any way to increase your credit limit — a must-have feature if you’re focused on maintaining low credit utilization.
+While it’s an unsecured credit card — as it doesn’t require a security deposit and is more accessible than most secured cards — the issuer charges high interest rates and fees with smaller credit limits to safeguard its risk since there is no collateral to fund your credit limit.
+Also, the card terms don’t mention any way to increase your credit limit — a must-have feature if you’re focused on maintaining low credit utilization.

-Overall, the Milestone Mastercard fails to measure up to many credit-building cards that charge lower fees, offer rewards for your purchases, clearly define how to increase your credit limit and provide a track to upgrade to more lucrative cards.
+Overall, the Milestone Mastercard falls short compared to many credit-building cards that charge lower fees, offer rewards and credit limit increase opportunities, and provide a pathway to upgrade to more lucrative cards.

 Rewards